denis-gavrilenko0910/geekle/README.md

 # geekle
 **Landing page for Worldwide Software Architecture Summit**

-**This page was written using HTML5 folowing semantic rules and SASS.**
+**This page was written using HTML5 folowing semantic rules and with SASS preprocessor.**

 *a few preview pictures for you*